14 Effective Ways to Provide a Seamless User Experience

 Remember, the same goes for landing pages you link to from your homepage.
 When choosing from landing page templates, pay attention to whether the template is mobile-friendly as well.

-Offer a personalized experience
+Offer a Personalized Experience

-Did you know that in 2017, personalized home page promotions influenced 85% of customers to buy, while personalized shopping cart recommendations had impact on 92% of online shoppers?
-There is no substitute for personalization.
-Consider a scenario where you’re in a space that’s new and potentially disruptive; there is a chance, not every customer out there is aware of what your product offers.
-So, you would have a different UX for seasoned experts who already know what your product is all about, and a completely different one for novices who will need more information before they even think about a possible purchase.
-Tools like cookie re-targeting and geo-location are advanced in understanding your customers engagement with your site, and customizing their experience accordingly.
+Consider a scenario where you're in a space that's new and potentially disruptive; there is a chance that not every customer out there is aware of what your product offers.
+So, you would have a different UX for seasoned experts who already know what your product is all about and a completely different one for novices who will need more information before they even think about a possible purchase.
+Tools like cookie re-targeting and geo-location are advanced in understanding your customers' engagement with your site and customizing their experience accordingly.

 Double Down on Strong Analytics

-For instance, Crazy Egg provides heat maps and scroll maps which help you understand what users are doing on your site.
+For instance, Crazy Egg provides heat maps and scroll maps, which help you understand what users are doing on your site.
 This can allow you to keep tweaking your website/app until the user experience is near-perfect.

 A bad way of doing it would be to have one main page that lists all your services, such as this: